gregsaun/prusa_i3_bear_upgrade/README.md

 ## Feedbacks from users

-Some feedbacks from users that build the half upgrade :
+Some feedbacks from users that built the half upgrade :

 > _"I'm really happy.
 It's really great.It works really fine.
 It's a professional update.
 I was searching for a mk3 prusa frame update and I find this"_